 For paddling: Special life jackets are designed with large openings for arms to allow ease of movement.

 For children: Virtually all styles are available sized especially for children – some with cartoon characters, straps for pulling children from the water, and high-visibility schemes.
+All children 12 and younger are required to wear a life jacket while on an open deck or cockpit when a boat is underway or when being towed.
+See the video below for fitting information.

 For pets: Life jackets are even available for our four-legged friends.
-It’s helpful to purchase one with a handle on top to easily pull your pet out of the water, if needed.
+It’s helpful to purchase one with a handle on top to easily pull your pet out of the water if needed.

 No matter what the activity or style chosen, the most important thing is this: remember to grab a life jacket and “Wear It!”